 - When their grades are reported, Sevenstar sends CCU the report card and CCU issues the transcript to the student.

 Davis courses start almost every month of the year with varying end dates, from four months to as little as one month.
 Please note that several Davis courses have an extra fee of $50.
 This fee will be added “manually” by Sevenstar once you request that a student take one of these course.
+Extensions requested after the course end date will incur an additional $30 fee on top of the extension amount.

 You can find out more about our Davis College courses here.

 Courses from God's Bible School & College also start at multiple times during the calendar year and do not require a minimum number of students.
+Extensions requested after the course end date will incur an additional $30 fee on top of the extension amount.

 Click here for a list of courses from GBS.

 Indiana Wesleyan University (IWU) is an evangelical Christian comprehensive university that is committed to liberal arts and professional education.
 IWU has been Indiana’s fastest-growing university for the past two years.
 The University’s total enrollment, which now exceeds 15,000 students, makes IWU the largest private university in Indiana.
+Please note that extensions requested after the course end date will incur an additional $30 fee on top of the extension amount.

 Click here to see the course from Indiana Wesleyan University.